Blankenburg (Harz)

-It has been in large part rebuilt since a fire in 1836, and possesses a castle, with various collections, a museum of antiquities, an old town hall and churches.
+It has been largely rebuilt since an 1836 fire, and possesses a castle with various collections, a museum of antiquities, an old town hall and churches.
 There are pine-needle baths and a psychiatric hospital.
-Gardening is a speciality.
-The nearby ridge of rocks called the Teufelsmauer (Devils Wall) offers views across the plain and into the deep gorges of the Harz.
+The nearby ridge of rocks called the Teufelsmauer ('Devil's Wall') offers views across the plain and into the deep gorges of the Harz.

 Geography

 The town of Blankenburg (Harz) lies on the northern edge of the Harz mountains at a height of about 234 metres.
 It is located west of Quedlinburg, south of Halberstadt and east of Wernigerode.
 The stream known as the Goldbach flows through the district of Oesig northwest of the town centre.

 Divisions

 The town Blankenburg (Harz) consists of Blankenburg proper and the following Ortschaften or municipal divisions: